News

 Mistakes to avoid when starting out

-Be careful to open two separate accounts and set aside the money you owe for taxes and VAT.
+Be sure to open two separate accounts and set aside the money you owe for tax and VAT.

-Freelancers are not eligible for VAT in the first year, but you should think about saving this money for subsequent years.
+Freelancers are not eligible for VAT in the first year, but you need to think about saving this money for subsequent years.

 As soon as I started my business, I created an account dedicated to Urssaf charges and VAT.
-In my opinion, it's too dangerous to put everything in the same account without distinction.
-The charges are deducted at year +1 or +1.5, so if you haven't thought about setting this amount aside, it's a disaster!
+For me, it's too dangerous to put everything in the same account without distinction.
+The charges are deducted at year +1 or +1.5, so if you haven't thought about putting this amount aside, it's a disaster!

 Quotes that are too low

-I still sometimes underestimate my quotes, so I try to systematically add 20% to the final amount to remedy the situation.
+I still sometimes underestimate my quotations, so I try to systematically add 20% to the final amount to remedy this.

-Your rates showcase your expertise.
+Your rates show your expertise.
 Customers will respect you more if your rates are high.
-We've all done free or low-paying jobs that turned out to be hellish experiences!
+We've all done free or low-paid jobs that turned out to be hellish experiences!

-You should also remember to include acceptance and meeting times in your quotations.
+You should also remember to include acceptance and meeting times in your quotes.
 Meetings can quickly account for 20% of working time when you're not on a fixed day rate.

 Display day rate in quotations